fastify/website/README.md

 > Search only works against a production build (`npm run build:website`), because the
 > Pagefind index is generated from the built HTML.
 In `dev` the search modal
 > shows a graceful fallback message.
 >
+> Production builds optimize imported SVG components with Astro and organization
+> logos copied from `public/` with Vite.
+Source SVG files are not modified.
+>
 > Icons come from [Lucide](https://lucide.dev) (`@lucide/astro`).
 The GitHub
 > star count is fetched client-side on page load so it always matches GitHub.